fauna/fauna-shell/README.md

 FLAGS
   --endpoint=<value>  Connection endpoint, from ~/.fauna-shell --secret=<value>    Secret key.
-Overrides the `secret` in ~/.fauna-shell --stack=<value>     Stack to use, from a Fauna project --timeout=<value>   Connection timeout in milliseconds --url=<value>       Database URL.
+Overrides the `secret` in ~/.fauna-shell --environment=<value>     environment to use, from a Fauna project --timeout=<value>   Connection timeout in milliseconds --url=<value>       Database URL.
 Overrides the `url` in ~/.fauna-shell